Water Damage Statistics Overview

 Instead, most Americans wait for storms or other major weather events before they attempt to prevent water damage to their homes.
 But homeowners also don’t trust weather reporters, believing that most impending storms are exaggerated.
 As a result, preventative action is often delayed or ignored entirely.

-One insurance provider disclosed the costs are even higher for most water damage issues.
+A different insurance provider disclosed the costs are even higher for most water damage issues.
 The cost of water backing up averages $45,000, while the average water leak cost more than $55,000 to repair.

 Ignoring preventative maintenance can be costly for homeowners.
 Insurers typically cover leaking pipes, mold growth, flooding or other forms of water damage only when it is sudden and unexpected.
 If the damage is caused because plumbing maintenance was neglected, the claim is likely to be denied.

-Commercial Water Damage Statistics
+Commercial Water Damage Rates Are Increasing

 Residential properties are not the only ones experiencing an increase in water damage.
 Commercial water damage rates in the hospitality, healthcare and commercial real estate industries are also rising.